What is a heat pump?

 Government Incentive Schemes

-An important factor to consider when evaluating the cost of an ASHP installation is the amount you can save right now!
-The Boiler Upgrade Scheme (BUS) is a government backed incentive that gives you an immediate £5,000 off your upfront costs.
-So not only are you upgrading your heating system but you are doing it at a massively discounted price!
+An important factor to consider when evaluating the cost of an ASHP installation is the amount you can save on installation costs.
+The Boiler Upgrade Scheme (BUS) is a government backed incentive that could give you £7,500 towards the cost.
+There is also the option to pay for the remainder of your installation costs on finance with easy to manage monthly payments.

 Warranty periods of Heat Pumps